 We are a group of people who believe in the mission and work of WDN.
-We proudly take on the legal responsibility of the organization along with the strategic governance.
+We proudly take on the legal responsibility of the organization along with the strategic and fiscal governance.

 Founder & CEO

-Shanequa Levin is an uplifting social justice leader who has won several awards for her work.
+Shanequa is an uplifting social justice leader who has won several awards for her work.
 She is also a registered ordained wedding officiant.
 Shanequa is the author of a memoir titled Poverty's Phoenix, the Founder, and CEO of the Women's Diversity Network, Co-Convenor for LI United to Transform Policing & Community Safety, Co-Chair for the Long Island Million Women Community, former director of Every Child Matters in NY, the creator of culturally relevant Facebook groups.
 She's a member and advisor of several coalitions and groups.
 Shanequa has been instrumental in advocating policy changes to Early Care and Learning, Raise The Age, Paid Family Leave Insurance, and more.
 As a survivor of childhood poverty, drug-addicted parents, an incarcerated father, and a teen mom, she uses her voice to help others break negative generational cycles.

 Secretary of Board